-The Oracle Messaging Cloud Service is designed for developers who need to build business workflows that span multiple machines both in the cloud and on-premise.
-The Oracle Messaging Cloud Service is designed around the principles found in JMS so it is immediately familiar to the Java development community and easy for everyone else to learn.
+Oracle Messaging Cloud Service is designed for developers who need to build solutions, which span multiple machines and even multiple data centers.
+Developers will find the interfaces to Oracle Messaging Cloud Service immediately familiar and intuitive since the service is designed around the principles found in JMS.

-The Oracle Messaging Cloud Service can be used through a RESTful Web Service and a JMS interface provided by a Java library.
-The RESTful Web Service can be used from any computer on the Internet.
-The JMS interface can only be used from applications hosted in the Java Cloud Service.
-Both the RESTful Web Service and Java library can be used to manage Destinations and other service resources.
+The Oracle Messaging Cloud Service can be used through a REST API and a JMS interface provided by a Java library.
+Both interfaces can be used from any computer connected to the Internet.
+The Java library is actually just a client of the REST API.
+Both the REST API and Java library can be used to manage resources, such as destinations, as well as transmit messages.

 To get started with the Oracle Messaging Cloud Service first signup for a free trial.
 Then review the documentation and follow the tutorials in the Oracle Learning Library.

-The maximum size of a message that can be sent through the Oracle Messaging Cloud Service is 64kb.
+The maximum size of a message that can be sent through the Oracle Messaging Cloud Service is 512kb.

 Messages can persist on Destinations for up to 2 weeks before they are automatically deleted.

 There are two methods where systems on-premises can receive messages from Oracle Messaging Cloud Service.
-First, the Oracle Messaging Cloud Service can "push" messages using Message Push Listeners to a Internet-accessible URL exposed by a system on-premise.
-Second, systems on-premise can poll periodically using the RESTful Web Service for new messages from the Oracle Messaging Cloud Service.
+First, the Oracle Messaging Cloud Service can "push" messages using Message Push Listeners to a Internet-accessible URL exposed by a system on-premises.
+Second, systems on-premises can poll periodically using the REST API for new messages from the Oracle Messaging Cloud Service.